 The post included some lead magnets asking people to leave their emails.
 After collecting 500 emails, they created a landing page with a hypothesis for a “Marketing automation software built for SaaS people”.
 They sent an email blast to their list, which resulted in 50 orders.

-Engineering as marketing is the strategy of creating valuable tools (calculators, widgets, browser extensions, micro-sites, etc.) to get your company in front of the eyes of potential customers.
+Engineering as marketing is creating valuable tools (calculators, widgets, browser extensions, micro-sites, etc.) to get your company in front of the eyes of potential customers.

-While this approach is costly because it requires developers’ time, it can help you stand out from your competitors, who use regular content as lead magnets and can result in an ongoing stream of traffic if the mini-tool is valuable to the users.
+While this approach is among the more costly pre-sell strategies out there as it requires developers’ time, it definitely can help you stand out from your competitors, who use regular content as lead magnets, and can result in an ongoing stream of traffic if the mini-tool is valuable to the users.

 The most significant benefits of engineering-as-marketing are: